biolink/biolink-model/tests/test_scripts/output/genmarkdown/meta/index.md

  * [description](description.md) - a description
  * [domain](domain.md) - The class to which this slot applies.
  * [entity](entity.md)
+ * [exact_matches](exact_matches.md) - a list of terms from different schemas or terminology systems that have strictly equivalent meanings.
  * [examples](examples.md) - Example of usage for a slot or class
  * [flags](flags.md) - State information and other details
  * [from_schema](from_schema.md) - id of the schema that the element was derived from.
 Supplied by the loader.